The Weathering Continent

 The Weathering Continent (風の大陸, Kaze no Tairiku) is a Japanese fantasy light novel series written by Sei Takekawa and illustrated by Mutsumi Inomata.
 The Weathering Continent centers on three travelers – the delicately beautiful sorcerer Tieh, the burly and reticent warrior Bois, and the spritely young Lakshi – as they trek through the shattered wastelands of the ancient continent of Atlantis.

-The first installment of The Weathering Continent was published in Monthly Dragon Magazine in April 1988, with a total of 28 collected novels released from November 1990 to April 2006.
-An anime feature film based on the novels was also released theatrically in Japan on July 18, 1992.
+The first installment of the series was published in Monthly Dragon Magazine in April 1988, with a total of 28 collected novels released from November 1990 to April 2006.
+An anime feature film based on the novels was also released theatrically in Japan in July 1992.
 It is available in the United States courtesy of Media Blasters.
 During the novels' original run, several side stories were published.
-A short, sequel series also followed when the original The Weathering Continent ended.
+A short, sequel series also followed when the original series ended.

 Media

 Novels

-The Weathering Continent, serial novels written by Sei Takekawa and illustrated by Mutsumi Inomata, was first serialized in the Fujimi Shobo seinen publication Monthly Dragon Magazine in the April 1990 issue.
+The Weathering Continent, serial novels written by Sei Takekawa and illustrated by Mutsumi Inomata, was first serialized in the Fujimi Shobo publication Monthly Dragon Magazine in the April 1990 issue.
 The series totals 28 collected volumes.
 The first was released on November 11, 1988 and the last was released on April 20, 2006.
 The entire The Weathering Continent series was also collected into five larger volumes and published on September 28, 2007.

 During the publication of The Weathering Continent, several related stories were issued: The three volume Kaze no Tairiku Gaiden (風の大陸 外伝1); the three volume Kaze no Tairiku Koori no Shima (風の大陸 氷の島); and the single volume Kaze no Taikiku Gekkou Nisamayoumono (風の大陸 月光にさまようもの).
 A sequel light novel series, Shin Kaze no Tairiku (新 風の大陸), has been published in two volumes by Kadokawa Haruki Corporation from November 2010 to March 2011.